by Nick MacDonald, Colin Pritchard, Anne Nimmo, Gordon Cameron and Jim Hardie (Past Presidents)

-The Journal has been an integral part of the Club and a mainstay of its fabric and cohesiveness, since the Club’s formation.
+The Journal has been an integral part of the Club and a mainstay of its fabric and cohesiveness since the Club’s formation.
 Many members have said how much they enjoy it and read it from cover to cover on the day it drops through the letterbox or hits their PC in-box.
 Free to all club members it expanded over the years from a one-page NewsSheet to a 40-page quarterly Journal with a wide variety of contributions from many members.
 From poetry to politics, records and results, tales of derring do and didn’t dare, it is an invaluable record of the doings of the Club and an important archive resource.
 The club website has been at the core of Carnethy since the dawn of the 21st century.
 Race reports, run reports, social reports, odds and sods, all have a home on our website.
 From a simple page, the site has grown to contain maps, reports, upcoming events, previous events, race information, handicaps, trophies, awards, merchandise, AGM minutes, and links to everything you’ll ever need as a club member.
 If there is a race, then there’s a good chance you’ll find a report about that race somewhere in the depths of the site.

-Throughout the year Carnethy organise a number of social events, including Club Weekends away, a Burns Supper, a Winter Talks series, internal race series (the “Alternative Carnethy 5”), occasional trips overseas and long,leisurely, all day ‘journey’ runs, interspersed with video nights and talks, cycle climbs, and lots of other events.
+Throughout the year Carnethy organise a number of social events, including Club Weekends away, a Burns Supper, a Winter Talks series, internal race series (the “Alternative Carnethy 5”), occasional trips overseas and long, leisurely, all day ‘journey’ runs, winter ultra-distance runs, interspersed with video nights and talks, cycle climbs, and lots of other events.
 Oh, and the occasional pub run, just to keep the legs lubricated.

 The club now has a swimming group – a group of Carnethys (and friends) who are interested in coordinating outdoor swims, and a dedicated Facebook page.
 It does tend to involve wetsuits so may not suit everyone!
 The page can be viewed but to see posts you need to be invited.
 Tell the Club Secretary or Mike Lynch that you would like to join the Facebook group.

 If you have a GPS-enabled device, such as a GPS watch or mobile phone, you might want to log your runs on Strava.
 Strava is a useful way to keep your own training, and also a good way to see what your fellow Carnethies are doing.
-The club has two Strava pages, one for Running and one for Cycling.
+The club has two pages on Strava, one for Running and one for Cycling.
 Most join the ‘Carnethy Running’ club page.
 It’s not essential that you join either one, but they’re there if you do.
-To see the latest Runs & Rides by Carnethys see the Strava page
+To see the latest Runs & Rides by Carnethys see the website’s Strava page

 Club Clothing & other gear